 - Democratize data

 Led by Nobel Laureate Dr. Randy Schekman and Dr. Ekemini Riley, ASAP is working with The Michael J. Fox Foundation to implement its programs.
-ASAP was incubated at the Milken Institute Center for Strategic Philanthropy with support from the Sergey Brin Family Foundation.
+ASAP is managed by the Coalition for Aligning Science.
+The initiative was incubated at the Milken Institute Center for Strategic Philanthropy with support from the Sergey Brin Family Foundation.

 Visit www.parkinsonsroadmap.org to read more on the history and vision of the ASAP initiative.